rosicrucianom/rosicrucianom.github.io/melchisedek.md

 OANNES as VISHNU's AVATARA, COSMIC CHRIST's AVATARA, arises majesticly from the lake's crystal waters in the great shape of a seven headed Snake with the flaming _igneous letters_ of the _hidden name_ over its head.

-These letters are manifested in **A, E, I, O, U, M, S**, the carried out _OM verb_, and OANNES who's known by the Earth of Sun's inhabitants as KONTICI WIRACOCHA.
+These letters are manifested in **I, E, O, U, A, M, S**, the carried out _OM verb_, and OANNES who's known by the Earth of Sun's inhabitants as KONTICI WIRACOCHA.

 ![WIRACOCHA](/assets/img/wiracocha.jpg)
 _(Representation of KON TICI WIRACOCHA on The Gate of The Sun)_